redhat-performance/openshift-psap/README.md

 * It deploys a pod that consumes 2 exclusive cores, 2GB of regular memory and (100) 2Mi HugePages.
 * It then runs map_hugetlb application to actually consume the HugePages.

+### sysctl
+This role will create a pod that uses both safe and unsafe sysctls.
+Unsafe sysctls are those known to not be namespaced in the kernel, thus their usage in containerized environments may affect other containers on the same host.

+* It uses taints and toleration to steer the pods towards a node in the fastnode pool.
+* "Safe" sysctls are enabled by default.
+* "Unsafe" sysctls are enabled by enabling experimental unsafe-sysctls support in the kubelet.
+* It launches a pod that changes both safe and unsafe sysctls and verifies that those values were updated correctly.

 ### gpu-pod
 This role will create a new pod that leverages Taints and Tolerations to run on the fastnode pool.
 It consumes a GPU.
 The pod sleeps indefinitely.
 To test your GPU pod:
 Also included is a basic Dockerfile that is based on the NVIDIA CUDA 9.1 CentOS7 image and includes the deviceQuery binary used below.